ecastan960/holbertonschool-zero_day/0x01-emacs/README.md

 # 0x01-emacs
 ```
-This folder contains files with the commandas in emacs to performs different functions
+This folder contains files with the commands in emacs to performs different functions
 ```